webix-hub/docs/data/desktop/dataconnector.md

 webix.ui({
 	view: "datatable",
     ..config..
-    url: "data.php"
+    url: "server/data.php"
-    datatype:"xml" //for all connectors exept for JSONDataConnector });
+    datatype:"xml"
+});

 //or, in case you load data after component init:

-$$("grid").load("data.php");
+$$("grid").load("server/data.php");
 ~~~

+- Datatype can be omitted in case of JSONDataConnector usage since it returns data in default JSON format.
-In case of long datasets, make use of [dynamic loading](desktop/dynamic_loading.md) functionality.
+- In case of long datasets, make use of [dynamic loading](desktop/dynamic_loading.md) functionality.

 ##Connector Based Script (PHP Solution)